karrot-dev/35c3-foodsaving-talk/index.md

 - you set up new co-operations and drive the group forward

 Newcomers have only limited rights until they gained the trust of other group members.
-Because we want all members to have equal chances, active long-term members should grow out of the newcomer status at some point.

-We chose to go for a very simple trust system to experiment with it.

-...
+Active long-term members should all become editors.

+This design has been inspired by the trust level of the Discourse forum software.

 ---